 If, however, your dog does not have an adverse reaction to more traditional carbohydrate providing ingredients, like Peas, Chickpeas, or Sweet Potatoes, then it’s probably more worthwhile spending the additional time and money selecting a dog food that contains a high proportion of high-quality meat and fish ingredients.

 These meat and fish ingredients are the most critical aspect of your dog’s diet and provide the easily digested and biologically appropriate protein and fat that your dog so desperately needs for growth, repair, and maintenance.

 Sadly, Tapioca brings no additional benefits regarding vitamins and minerals over alternative starches or vegetable ingredients, and the high GI levels in tapioca mean there is a higher risk of insulin issues such as diabetes.
 That could be reason enough to focus elsewhere on your search for the perfectly-balanced diet.

 Which Dog Foods Contain Tapioca?

 The list of dog food brands making use of Tapioca has been growing and we believe it will continue to grow in the future.
 Examples include Nature’s Variety Instinct, Merrick, Eden, Go!, Nutri Source, Earthborn Holistic, and Zoic.
 Be sure to check out each of the specific brand pages for information and reviews.

-Below are two formulas that make use of Tapioca that we are particularly fond of.
-Both provide excellent nutrition, with a plentiful supply of protein and fat and are free from low-quality fillers and by-products.
-In addition, they both could be suitable for dogs with serious allergies and sensitivities as they contain a fairly limited number of ingredients.
-Check out the individual reviews of each recipe for the full details.
+Below is a formula that make use of Tapioca that we are particularly fond of.
+It provides excellent nutrition, with a plentiful supply of protein and fat and it is free from low-quality fillers and by-products.
+In addition, it could be suitable for dogs with serious allergies and sensitivities as they contain a fairly limited number of ingredients.
+Check out the individual review of the recipe for the full details.